Berkeley-MDes/tdf-fa24-Bhuratshryas/README.md

 ### Cool Pencil Stand

 I made a cool pencil stand to organize my writing tools and add a unique touch to my study area.
-This custom-made stand not only serves a practical purpose but also reflects my personal style.
+This custom-made stand not only serves a practical purpose but also reflects my style using 3D Printing.

 <div style="display: flex; justify-content: space-between; flex-wrap: wrap;">
     <img width="32%" alt="Cool Pencil Stand" src="assets/holdercad.jpeg">